 Additionally, there are challenge maps which are unlocked by completing combat scenarios in levels to which they are attached; there are ten challenge maps that you must gold medal.
 The only way to earn this gold medal is by playing the level on either I AM DEATH INCARNATE! or ÜBER difficulties and doing very well.
 Obtaining a gold medal in each of these challenges isn’t easy, many will find it impossible as it requires you to headshot just about everybody but you’ll feel a huge sense of satisfaction when that gold pops up after the points of totalled.

 Wolfenstein: The Old Blood is a fantastic prequel that ends in a way that leads nicely into The New Order.
 The gunplay is as fun and satisfying as any that I’ve ever played and the story, while quite simplistic is still very interesting and compelling due to the subject matter.
-It drags in places but will throw a new weapon or something new at you before you get a chance to get bored.
+It drags in places but will throw a new weapon or something else at you before you get a chance to get bored.

 Wolfenstein: The Old Blood